tarneaux/tarneo.fr/content/posts/minimal_web.md

 # How can we achieve this?

 The first thing we need is an easy way for people to host their own sites or blogs.
-One way to do this is to use the [tildeverse](https://tildeverse.org), which is a network of servers that host user sites for free, and started with exactly this goal in mind: bring back personal and minimal websites.
+One way to do this is to use the [tildeverse](https://tildeverse.org) (check out the [indieweb](https://indieweb.org/Getting_Started) too), which is a network of servers that host user sites for free, and started with exactly this goal in mind: bring back personal and minimal websites.
 There are of course other ways of hosting websites, and we should tell everyone to get one, but this is beyond the scope of this article.

 The second thing we need is a way to find those sites.
 We need to make a search engine with the same idea as Wiby, but that doesn't need user submissions to work: it should crawl the web and index sites automatically.
 It should be free and open source, and everyone should be able to host their own instance of it.
 Of course, it should also be possible to submit sites, without it being mandatory for finding results.